 The bulk of educational research concerns assessment principles and practices – how to structure assessment, how to improve it and how to ensure that students learn what they are intended to learn.
 This post summarises eight principles of good assessment practice that together have come to be known as ‘authentic assessment’ (AA).
-It is adapted from a paper that I wrote on how tutors who use simulation games they apply these principles when assessing students learning.
-While not yet adequately researched to demonstrate its superiority to forms of assessment practice, the individual principles are supported by much evidence and when woven together can lead to a much stronger assessment regime in which students become more fully engaged and challenged, gain a greater understanding of the value of the tasks they are required to do, and have the opportunity to build increasing competence over the term of semester – all desired outcomes of assessment.
+It is adapted from a paper that I wrote on how tutors who use simulation games apply these principles when assessing student learning.
+While not yet adequately researched to demonstrate its superiority to forms of assessment practice, the individual principles are supported by much evidence and when woven together can lead to a much stronger assessment regime in which students become more fully engaged and challenged, gain a greater understanding of the value of the tasks they are required to do, and have the opportunity to build increasing competence over the semester – all desired outcomes of assessment.

 Trends in assessment research

 Over the past three decades, research into assessment in higher education has tended to fall within three main themes: design, measurement and validity of assessment instruments; evaluating and providing feedback on student performance; and alternative forms of assessment to develop the learner.